fossabot/CreativeProject/README.md

-### The Pony Information Project
+### By Haren

 The Pony Information Project aims to educate all about ponies.
-It now comes in three different forms, the [Website](https://harens.github.io/ThePonyInformationProject/), [PonySh](https://github.com/harens/ThePonyInformationProject/tree/Shell-Edition), and [PyPony](https://github.com/harens/PyPony).
+It now comes in three different forms, the [Website](https://harens.github.io/ThePonyInformationProject/), [PonySh](https://github.com/harens/PonySh), and [PyPony](https://github.com/harens/PyPony).
 PonySh and PyPony were custom-made for the Creative Project.

 <!--Markdown Image Format could not be used, for image would not display on website-->
 <img src="PonyTerminal.png" alt="The Pony Information Project Shell Edition">